 It's a busy area and everything you need is here, from transport to the Big C and Tesco Lotus supermarkets to plenty of places to eat.
 It's home to the Habito Mall and Century Movie Plaza, too.

 On Nut is definitely a place to consider if you want the convenience of being fairly central with better value for money.

 12. Phra Khanong

-I won't deep dive on Phra Khanong because it's just one stop up from On Nut.
+I won't deep dive on Phra Khanong because it's just one stop up from On Nut, but it is definitely worth a mention.
 It's a little more expensive and less crowded than On Nut, with a good selection of mid-range apartments and high-end condos.

 Pra Khanong is also home to the W-District Market, an arty beer garden surrounded by small shops and food vendors.
 It's a great place to hang out, and one people travel to from surrounding areas.

 13. Udom Suk

 Udom Suk is nine stops away from Asok and the furthest down the Sukhumvit Line.

 It's down at Soi 103, which sounds far away but, since the BTS line extended down there a few years back, it has become increasingly popular with expats due to cheap rents and a more “local” vibe.

 Udom Suk is not too far from the Bangna intersection, which is not far from the Bangkok International Trade & Exhibition Centre (BITEC) – well suited to those doing business at trade fairs.